DiscordBoats/BoatsSwift/README.md

 ## How do I use the library?

-The package is very simple.
-You just import the library, initalise the library with the API key, and call the methods to get relevant information.
+The package is very simple, you just import the library, initalise the library with the API key, and call the methods to get relevant information.

 ## Examples